bavalde/bav-github-blog/_posts/posts/2015-07-22-starting-a-new-github-blog.markdown

 with a clean working copy) because git started barfing at me so I did a hard reset origin -> gh-pages.
 - getting Jekyll and friends installed and working was very easy: "sudo gem install bundler" followed by "bundle install" and as far as I can see it´s just working.
-- I´m writing this on a farily recent osx upgraded Mac, but github claimed my git was old so I grabbed a new git from [https://git-scm.com/](https://git-scm.com/).
+- I´m writing this on a fairly recent osx-upgraded Mac, but github claimed my git was old so I grabbed a new git from [https://git-scm.com/](https://git-scm.com/).
 Seems strange, but whatever, I´m fine with that if you need me to.
 - This setup was all done in a few minuttes (excluding reading/understanding time) and to build and view the sample site is as easy as "jekyll build" and/or "jekyll serve".
 - I´m not into serious vim (so far I have only learned enough vim to do basic editing when required).
-I guess an editor with git integration would be nice and I´m trying out Microsofts "code" - looks nice so far.
-I´m sure there are alternatives, but it looks like a faster perhaps less crashy Atom editor for me and with a nice Visual Studio feel.
+I guess an editor with git integration would be nice and I´m trying out Microsofts [Code](https://code.visualstudio.com/) editor - looks nice so far.
+I´m sure there are alternatives, but it looks like a faster perhaps less crashy ;) Atom editor for me and with a nice Visual Studio feel.
-- The site/blog as such needs a major cleanup, currently there are many demo posts and leftovers from the repo I cloned, but the basics seems to be up and running.
+- The site/blog as such needs a **major cleanup**, currently there are many demo posts and leftovers from the repo I cloned, sorry about that, but the basics seems to be up and running.
-- As I´m writing this I have Jekyll serving in a Terminal window and every time I save the edited file the site is automatically updated (re-built) and can be viewed as localhost:4000.
+- As I´m writing this I have Jekyll serving in a Terminal window and every time I save an edited file the site is automatically updated (re-built) and can be viewed as localhost:4000.
 I think I can get used to this, pretty slick workflow.

 ##Summary